farah-moh/Stardust-Siege/README.md

 ![Alt text](image-2.png)
 Our game is a 3D space shooter game.
 It contains 2 levels.
 ## First level 🌌
-Contains a player that controls a spaceship and has to shoot down the asteroids coming towards him.
+A player controls a spaceship and must shoot down the asteroids approaching him.
 ## Second level 🤖
-Contains a player that controls a spaceship and has to shoot down the boss spaceship that fires asteroids towards him.
+A player controls a spaceship and has to shoot down the boss spaceship that fires asteroids toward him.

 ## Controls 🎮
 - Move forward: W